Michael Eriksson

 This page saw work being done during the end of 2009/beginning of 2010.
 Through lack of judgment on my part, it was published while still being half-content, half-todos; and through a mixture of forgetfulness, other tasks feeling more urgent, and reluctance to put in the considerable work still needed (in particular, as there is a plenitude of interesting topics not yet added), it remained in this regrettable state for several years.

 In order to reduce the embarrassment, 2013 saw a clean-up, where some half-done content was thrown out (in particular, when I could not myself follow the text) and some briefly tidied up (without the intended, somewhat more in-depth, completion).
+The very poor language was often improved, but, likely, not as often as it should have been.
 The structuring was not touched (and might still be in need of improvement).

 For now, the page will be left in this semi-finished state.
-It may or may not be revisited in the future.
+It might or might not be revisited in the future.

 Introduction